Arizona Medical Marijuana

 If you seek another doctor’s recommendation, outside of your primary care physician, the one providing your medical marijuana certification must confirm your qualifying health condition and likelihood to benefit from medical marijuana use.
 The physician must also affirm that this recommendation stems from a legitimate doctor-patient relationship.
 All of this is done on the required form for submission to the Arizona Department of Health Services.

-Your medical marijuana registry ID card costs $150.
+As of 2019, the cost of a medical marijuana registry ID card is $150.
 Of course, you must also pay for your doctors’ visits associated with obtaining your card and maintaining eligibility from year to year.
 If you lose your card, a replacement from the Arizona Department of Health Services is only $10.

 If you are currently on the SNAP program, the U.S. Department of Agriculture’s Supplemental Nutrition Assistance Program, your registry ID card costs half the standard rate.
 This means you pay $75 and not $150.

-With your registry ID card you are legally able to possess up to 2.5 ounces of medical marijuana.
+Even with a registered MMJ ID card, there are still strict medical marijuana laws in Arizona.
+Having your card does not by-pass any responsibilities that come with being a medical marijuana patient.
+With your registry ID card you are legally able to possess up to 2.5 ounces of medical marijuana (the dried flower) or mixtures or preparations (such as resin or hashish) made from 2.5 ounces of dried flowers..
 If you do not live within 25 miles of a state run dispensary, you are permitted to own and grow at total of 12 marijuana plants.

 When you use your marijuana, you cannot do so in the dispensary, itself.
 You also cannot smoke medical marijuana in public places, parks or schools.
 Marijuana edibles and infused products sold by the dispensaries can be consumed in public according to state law.
 Your individual location, nursing institution, hospice, assisted living facility or other health care environments may also impose their own restrictions.

-While you can possess up to 2.5 ounces of marijuana under your patient registry ID, you cannot operate your motor vehicle while using the product or under its influence.
+While under your patient registry ID you can possess up to 2.5 ounces of dried flower marijuana, or mixtures or preparations (such as resin or hashish) made from 2.5 of dried flowers, you cannot operate your motor vehicle while using the product or under its influence.
 Doing so puts you at extreme general and legal risk.
 It also endangers others on the roads.

 Under the Arizona Medical Marijuana Act, your employer cannot penalize you for using the drug if you possess a legal registry ID card.
 That is, you cannot be penalized for having the drug in your system.
 But being a registrant for medical marijuana does not authorize you to use the drug at work, on your work premises or during working hours.
 If you face unfair penalties under your employment because of your off-duty medical marijuana use, consult a qualified attorney who specializes in Arizona medical marijuana cases.